Trump administration gives Minnesota 10 days to comply with transgender athlete stance

 The MSHSL’s board of directors in 2015 voted to open girls sports to transgender student-athletes.
 The decision took effect for the 2015-16 school year.
 The ruling made Minnesota the 33rd state to adopt a formal transgender student policy.

-The federal government determined the state’s Department of Education and MSHSL, over the course of several years, allowed male athletes to compete in girls Alpine skiing and Nordic skiing, girls lacrosse, girls track and field, girls volleyball and girls fastpitch softball.
+An inquiry by the civil rights office of two federal agencies determined that over the course of several years, male-at-birth athletes were allowed to compete in girls Alpine skiing and Nordic skiing, girls lacrosse, girls track and field, girls volleyball and girls softball.

-The U.S. DOE initiated an investigation into the MSHSL in February under the belief it planned to violate an executive order signed in January by President Donald Trump that declared transgender athletes ineligible to play girls sports.
+The U.S. Department of Education initiated an investigation into the MSHSL in February under the belief it planned to violate an executive order signed that month by Trump that declared transgender athletes ineligible to play girls sports.

 Related Coverage